d3v-t00Lz/python-template/README.md

 - Advanced packaging for Docker, Windows, MacOS, PyPi/pip, RPM (Red Hat/Fedora/OpenSUSE/etc...) and Debian (Debian/Ubuntu/etc...)
 - Project forking script to customize which components your project includes
+- Generate tab completion scripts for bash and zsh

 The `src/pytemplate` module is the base library.
 "Interfaces" to the library are created as additional modules, for example: `src/pytemplate_cli`,